Shed Number 78, Sheerness Dockyard

 Shed Number 78, Sheerness Dockyard (also known as Boat Store Building Number 78 or simply Sheerness Boat Store) is a disused industrial building at Sheerness Dockyard, on the Isle of Sheppey in north Kent.
 The building was constructed at the Royal Navy Dockyard in Sheerness in 1856–60, as a store for small boats and a warehouse.
 It became a listed building in 1962, upgraded to Grade I in 1999, but it has been on the Heritage at Risk Register for many years.

 History

-The building was commissioned by the Admiralty Works Department and constructed under the direction of Colonel Godfrey Thomas Green CB of the Royal Engineers (1807-1886), formerly of the Bengal Sappers and Miners and later Director of Admiralty Works, alongside with William Scamp (1801-1872).
+The building was commissioned by the Admiralty Works Department and constructed under the direction of Colonel Godfrey Thomas Green CB of the Royal Engineers (1807-1886), formerly of the Bengal Sappers and Miners and later Director of Admiralty Works, along with William Scamp (1801-1872).
 The ironwork was cast by Henry Grissell's Regent's Canal Ironworks.
 Its design drew inspiration from the slip covers erected at naval dockyards in the 1830s and 1840s—such as the Grade I listed covered slips at Chatham Dockyard—but unlike those earlier structures, it achieves stability through the rigidity of its iron frame joints rather than relying on traditional bracing.